airinnova/model-framework/README.rst

 ..
     ----------

 Model-framework is a framework to build simple to use Python interfaces for complex models.
 For instance, a structural analysis tool (like `FramAT <https://github.com/airinnova/framat>`_) requires a number of user inputs parameters, for instance, for general settings, material or loads.
 It can be cumbersome to develop a consistent user interface for such a tool which has a large number of settings.
 Model-framework helps to build good Python user API's for complex models.
-In particular it aims to improve the following aspects of the developer and user experience.
+In particular it aims to improve the following aspects of the developer and user experiences.

 * Providing a simple to understand Python API to build and interact with complex models
 * Enforcing API consistency